albertodall/nhibernate-lob/README.markdown

 		collector.Collect(session);
 	}

+When using garbage collection with an ASP.Net application and the FileSystemCas provider be careful not to store the files within the website virtual directory (i.e. in ~/App_data/attachments) as this will normally result in the application recycling periodically when deletions occur (as these will also delete sub directories, triggering a recycle).

 Note: If you are just using the ByteArrayConnectionProvider there is no need to run Garbage collection in the background.

 Quirks